-On the outside is the hard enamel, followed by something called dentine (a less hard and porous material, that makes up the majority of the tooth), and these both protect the softer pulp chamber that contains the blood vessels and nerves that run through the roots and into the jawbone.
+On the outside is the hard enamel, followed by something called dentine.
+Dentine is a less hard and porous material, that makes up the majority of the tooth.
+The enamel and dentine protect the softer pulp chamber that contains the blood vessels and nerves that run through the roots and into the jawbone.

 The canals are the chambers inside the tooth that run down to the base of the tooth root and contain the nerves and the associated tissues.

 The enamel is broken down by decay also known as dental caries.

 Decay is often as a result of poor oral hygiene.
 The bacteria is not brushed or cleaned away which allows it to stay in place.
 These bacteria produce acids which break down the enamel.